Uniform Approximation with Quadratic Neural Networks: Introduction

-In this effort we extend recent advances in the approximation theory of deep neural networks to a different setting.
-Indeed, this paper addresses the approximation of a real valued function $f$ with the so-called \emph{H\"older smoothness} defined on $\R^d$.
-More precisely, we derive an error bound for the approximation of H\"older smooth functions by neural networks using the \emph{Rectified Quadratic Units} (ReQU for short), given by $x\mapsto \max(0, x)^2$, activation function.
-The use of the ReQU activation function is motivated by the fact that networks with ReQU activation function can represent the identity and the product without error.
-Moreover, a ReQU neural network gets smoother when it is deeper.
-In addition, the fact that the ReQU network can represent any monomial on a bounded domain makes it an interesting activation function from an approximation theoretical point of view.
-Mainly, in our approach we develop some well known techniques, on the study of the approximation capability of deep neural networks for smooth function \cf \cite{KohlerLanger2020, Lu2021}.
+In this effort, we extend recent advances in the approximation theory of deep neural networks to a different setting.
+Specifically, this paper addresses the approximation of real-valued functions \( f \) with \emph{Hölder smoothness} with \(d\)-dimensional data.
+We derive an error bound for approximating Hölder smooth functions using neural networks with ReQU activation function.

+The choice of the ReQU activation function is motivated by its ability to represent both the identity and the product operations without error.
+Moreover, a ReQU neural network becomes smoother as its depth increases.
+Additionally, the ReQU network's capability to represent any monomial on a bounded domain makes it an interesting activation function from an approximation-theoretical perspective.
+Our approach builds on well-established techniques for studying the approximation capabilities of deep neural networks for smooth functions, as discussed in \cite{Kohler21rateconvergencefully, Lu20Deepnetworkapproximation}.

-For that aim, we employ a feedforward neural network and investigate the impact of the choice of the ReQU activation function on the approximation error and the complexity of the network.
-That is, we focus on the approximation rate between the constructed network and a smooth function such that the error is measured with respect to the uniform norm, Theorem \ref{thm_main} is the main theorem in the current paper.
-An interesting future question is how well ReQU networks approximate H\"older smooth functions, or more broader classes of functions, with respect to different norms \eg Sobolev norm or Besov norm.
-Moreover, an interesting topic for future investigation is the use different architecture \eg \emph{ResNet architecture} or \emph{convolutional neural network architecture}, since in this paper we treat only feedforward neural networks.
-We believe that the use of ReQU activation function in deep neural networks will lead to further insight.
+To achieve this, we employ a feedforward neural network and investigate how the choice of the ReQU activation function affects the approximation error and network complexity.
+Specifically, we focus on the approximation rate between the constructed network and a smooth function, with the error measured with respect to the uniform norm.
+Theorem \ref{thm_main} is the central result of this paper.

+An interesting question for future research is how well ReQU networks approximate Hölder smooth functions, or even broader classes of functions, with respect to different error norms, such as Sobolev or Besov norms.
+Furthermore, exploring different architectures, such as \emph{ResNet} or \emph{convolutional neural networks}, could provide additional insights, as this paper only considers feedforward neural networks.
+We believe that the use of the ReQU activation function in deep neural networks will yield further valuable insights.